pavitranew/session-9-ang-recipes/readme.md

 ## Homework

-Using the notes from session 7 where we created our API - set the foodapp project to request information from *your* database on mLab.
+Update this project to request information from *your* database on mLab.

 Remember, to seed your database you can use the `api/import` endpoint.

-We will need to do this before we can start sending post / delete / etc. requests.
+(You will need to do this before we can start sending post / delete / etc. requests.)

 ## FoodApp